Parsa-Rajabi/CIS-100/docs/syllabus.md

 ### Remarking Policy

-As a teaching team, we strive to provide fair and accurate assessments of your work while also providing as much feedback.
-We encourage you to review the feedback and spend your time/energy where it serves you the most which will be learning from past mistakes and self-improvement.
-While you reserve your right to ask for a re-grade, we find debating grades an incredible drain on course staff time and energy and prevents us from serving students well and focusing on most important aspects of the course.
+As an instructor, I strive to provide fair and accurate assessments of your work while also providing as much feedback.
+I encourage you to review the feedback and spend your time/energy where it serves you the most which will be learning from past mistakes and self-improvement.
+While you reserve your right to ask for a re-grade, I find debating grades an incredible drain of time and energy and prevents me from serving students well and focusing on most important aspects of the course.

 If you feel a course item has been incorrectly assessed you may request that the item be remarked.
 However, before making a remarking request, please complete the following steps: